From start up to scale up, your success is our only goal.

-For over 20 years, WESK has worked with hundreds of women, helping them start, purchase and expand businesses.
-Now, we are taking an even more dynamic approach focused on innovation and excellence.
-We are stepping up our training, engaging with great partners, and bringing you even more resources to generate success.
+Since 1995, WESK has helped thousands of women start, purchase and expand their businesses.
+Now, we’re taking an even bolder approach focused on innovation and excellence.
+We’re stepping up our training, engaging with great partners, and bringing you even more resources to generate success.

-As a non-profit, membership-based organization, we have many services to offer you that are truly affordable – and many are free with membership.
+As a non-profit, membership-based organization, we keep our services affordable — and many are FREE!
+The return, however, is priceless.
+Join us!

 Prabha Mitchell, Chief Executive Officer